Chrischuck/ancient-numbers/README.md

 # Ancient Number Systems 🗿

-A number converter(Hindu-Arabic to an ancient system) built with Vue and love.
+A number converter(Hindu-Arabic to an ancient system).
+Built with Vue and love.

 ## Goals of this repo
-- [] Learn Vue
+- [ ] Learn Vue
-- [] Learn about ancient math/numbers
+- [ ] Learn about ancient math/numbers

 ## Installation/Running
 Clone the repo: